Meaning of Mathew 24:29-31

 1 Thess 4:16-17, “with the voice of the ARCHANGEL..
 IN THE CLOUDS..
 IN THE AIR..”

 All these verses describe a LITERAL coming of Christ.
 Just like the previous verses also described a literal coming of Christ.

 Now it’s time to make a rational conclusion.
 When it says in Mathew 24:30, “..and they will see the Son of Man coming on the CLOUDS of the sky, with POWER and great GLORY”; Why would we not interpret this as a literal coming of Christ?

 Every other instance, when these very same phrases are used in the bible, they refer to a LITERAL coming of Christ.
 Either Christ coming in His kingdom, or Christ coming at the end of time.
-Is it LOGICAL, that Mathew 24:30, is the only instance in the bible, where the identical language is used, but not in reference to a LITERAL coming of Christ?
-Would this be the only instance where the language referred to a FIGURATRIVE coming?
-That doesn’t seem logical, or very likely to me at all.
+Is it LOGICAL, that Mathew 24:30, is the only instance in the bible, where the identical language is used, but NOT in reference to a LITERAL coming of Christ?
+Would this be the only instance where the language refers to a FIGURATRIVE coming?
+That doesn’t seem logical, nor very likely, at all.

 That’s why I believe that Mathew 24:30 IS speaking of the literal final coming of Christ, at the end of time.
 It’s impossible for this verse to be speaking of Christ coming in His kingdom, because all of the other events which are spoken of in this chapter, are events that would take place AFTER His kingdom had already come.
 Therefore, the only logical conclusion is that Jesus speaks here of His literal coming at the end of time.

 If the previous verse refers to the final coming of Christ, then this verse must also.